-In recognition of the fact that African-Americans, Latinos and other ethnic and racial minorities are traditionally underserved by the health care industry, and often face unique challenges in dealing with cancer and other life-threatening diseases, City of Hope established the Center of Community Alliance for Research and Education (CCARE).
-CCARE is a broad initiative that implements specific best practice community strategies to reduce and eliminate inequalities in cancer outcomes.
-Our mission is to increase education and awareness of the most advanced practices in health care for all patients, bringing the best that City of Hope has to offer to underrepresented and underserved patients and communities.
+In recognition of the fact that African-Americans, Latinos and other ethnic minorities and lower socioeconomic persons are traditionally underserved by the health care industry, and often face unique challenges in dealing with cancer and other life-threatening diseases, City of Hope established the Center of Community Alliance for Research and Education (CCARE) in 2006.
+Spearheaded by Dr. Ashing, CCARE is a broad initiative that facilitates the translation of scientific knowledge into community practice to reduce and eliminate inequalities in cancer outcomes.
+Our mission is to increase education and awareness of the most advanced practices in health care for all patients, bringing to underrepresented and underserved patients and communities the best that City of Hope has to offer.
+Our mission is to increase education, screening and prevention practices, awareness of cancer resources and knowledge of therapeutic advances and clinical trials within our diverse underrepresented and underserved communities.

 Promoting Community Participation; Encouraging Diversity